• Skip to primary navigation

 • Flour - this recipe calls for all-purpose flour, but you can also substitute bread flour if you would like.

-How to Make This Potato Rolls Recipe
+How to Make this Potato Roll Recipe

 1. Proof the yeast.
 In a small bowl, add the warm water, yeast, and sugar and mix to combine.
 Let sit for about 5-10 minutes, or until the yeast mixture starts to get bubbly.